ricardojoserf/SharpCovertTube/README.md

 - **File must be 64 bits!!!** This is due to the code used for QR decoding, which is borrowed from Stefan Gansevles's [QR-Capture](https://github.com/Stefangansevles/QR-Capture) project, who borrowed part of it from Uzi Granot's [QRCode](https://github.com/Uzi-Granot/QRCode) project, who at the same time borrowed part of it from Zakhar Semenov's [Camera_Net](https://github.com/free5lot/Camera_Net) project (then I lost track).
 So thanks to all of them!

 - This project is a port from [covert-tube](https://github.com/ricardojoserf/covert-tube), a project I developed in 2021 using just Python, which was inspired by Welivesecurity blogs about [Casbaneiro](https://www.welivesecurity.com/2019/10/03/casbaneiro-trojan-dangerous-cooking/) and [Numando](https://www.welivesecurity.com/2021/09/17/numando-latam-banking-trojan/) malwares.

+- This project is a PoC to show how almost anything on the Internet can be used as C2 channel, hopefully it is inspirational for someone.
+The project is intended for educational purposes, if you misuse the Youtube service you can get in problems such as Youtube deleting your channe.